 Revenue government grants, third party contributions and donations are recognised as income when the conditions of entitlement are satisfied.
 Grants and contributions with unsatisfied conditions are creditors on the Balance Sheet.
 As conditions are satisfied, it is credited to the CIES.
-Unconditional monies
+Unconditional monies are carried as an earmarked reserve on the Balance Sheet until used.

 A deminimis level of £0.050m exists whereby it is essential that income is assessed whether it should form part of the Earmarked Reserves.
-Capital grants are credited to the

-CIES, and then reversed out of the General Fund Balance in the Movement in Reserves Statement.
+Capital grants are credited to the CIES, and then reversed out of the General Fund Balance in the Movement in Reserves Statement.
 The grant is either used to finance capital expenditure or credited to the Capital Grants Unapplied Account.